mrWheel/KIM_TapeDevice/KiCad/README.md

+# KiCad project files

-Be aware: I have not tested the KiCad PCB files!
+Be aware: I have not made, nor tested the KiCad PCB!

+If you do, please give me a note!